 Ms. Deborah G. Rosenblum currently serves as the Assistant Secretary of Defense for Nuclear, Chemical, and Biological Defense Programs (ASD(NCB)).
-In this capacity, she is the principal advisor to the Secretary, Deputy Secretary, and Under Secretary of Defense for Acquisition and Sustainment (A&S) on nuclear energy, nuclear weapons, and chemical biological defense.
+In this capacity, she is the principal advisor to the Secretary, Deputy Secretary, and Under Secretary of Defense for Acquisition and Sustainment (A&S) on nuclear weapons, nuclear energy, and biological and chemical programs.

 Prior to her position as Assistant Secretary of Defense, she was the Executive Vice President at the Nuclear Threat Initiative (NTI).
 As part of NTI’s executive leadership team, she helped to oversee the organization’s operations, development, and programs, managing an annual operating budget of $15-20 million.

 At NTI, Rosenblum led the successful development of Connecting Organizations for Regional Disease Surveillance (CORDS) as an independent, self-sustaining global network of regional disease surveillance groups.
 She served on the board of CORDS, where she promoted good governance in her role as finance chair.
 Rosenblum also helped manage NTI’s work on security issues related to China and regularly travelled there to meet with government officials and non-governmental organizations.
 Additionally, she led NTI’s Middle Eastern partnerships, with a focus on the Levant region, where she travelled frequently for programmatic work as well as speaking engagements on behalf of NTI.
 Rosenblum has served on the board of the Herbert Scoville Jr. Peace Fellowship since 2012.
 From 2017 to 2018, Rosenblum served as an N Square fellow focused on driving innovation in the nuclear field.
 Now, she currently serves as an advisor to the fellowship program.